 In addition to asbestos, understanding how to safely contain lead-based paint when altering structures built before 1978 is required by the Environmental Protection Agency.

 The most profitable asbestos contractors are ones that position themselves as the experts and are the most knowledgable and helpful to their clients.

-Staying EPA compliant is not only important to the survival of your business but also the safety of your customers.
-Learn how to get an EPA Certification, in 8 hours!
+Staying EPA compliant is not only important to the survival of your business but also to the safety of your customers.
+Learn how to get an EPA certification, in 8 hours!

 The asbestos abatement industry can be dangerous, especially if your workers are not properly trained.

 Gaining some level of OSHA training is a good idea for any contractor offering asbestos removal services.